BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Here is a list of functionalities that I consider home automation projects should have.

 - Real time clock.
 If you want to do something like turning the light on at certain time for example, ESP32 should be aware of current time.
 In Esp32_web_ftp_telnet_server_template real time clock reads current GMT time from NTP servers and synchronize internal clock once a day with them.
 You can define three NTP servers ESP32 will read GMT time from.
-Local time on the other hand is not covered adequately since different countries have different rules how to calculate it from GMT and I cannot prepare all the possible options myself.
-You may have to modify getLocalTime () function to match your country and location.
+Local time on the other hand is not covered adequately since different countries have different rules how to calculate it from GMT.Five European time zones are supported (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you: WET, ISLAND, CET, EET or FET).
+You may have to modify getLocalTime () function yourself to match your country and location.

 - File system is needed for storing configuration files, .html files used by web server, etc. A SPIFFS flash file system is used in Esp32_web_ftp_telnet_server_template.
 Documentation on SPIFFS can be found at http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html.